samuel-walters/Cloud-computing-with-AWS/documentation/multi_az_deployment/README.md

 ### Examples

-For example: stadium - all have a pass to get into the stadium (NACL) - but tickets lead to different areas (players, audience etc.) (security group).
+NACL works as the stadium security that checks tickets.
+The Security Group works as the second layer check at different sections within the stadium, e.g. media booth, player section, VIP section.

-Another example is the cinema: can only go to the screen you bought the ticket for.
-Getting in the cinema with the ticket: NACL / specific screen: Security Group.
+Another example is the cinema: you can only go to the screen you bought the ticket for.
+You get in the cinema with the ticket (NACL), but from there you can only go to a specific screen (Security Group).